aptly-dev/www.aptly.info/content/doc/aptly/publish/repo.md

 Publishes local repository directly, bypassing snapshot creation step.
 Published repositories appear under `rootDir/public` directory.
-Valid [GPG key](#gpg-keys) is required for publishing.
+Valid [GPG key](/doc/aptly/publish) is required for publishing.

-It is not advised to publish local repositories directly unless repository is used to host testing versions of packages that change frequently.
-For production usage please [create snapshot](#aptly-snapshot-create) from repository and [publish it](#aptly-publish-snapshot).
+<div class="alert alert-warning alert-note">It is not advised to publish local repositories directly unless
+repository is used to host testing versions of packages that change frequently.
+For production usage please <a href="/doc/aptly/snapshot/create/">create snapshot</a> from repository and
+<a href="/doc/aptly/publish/snapshot/">publish it</a>.</div>

 Usage: